 Numerous laws and regulations apply to employment discussions between public officials and commercial entities like CPV.
 These requirements can also apply to family members of public officials.
 There also are post-employment or "revolving door" restrictions that limit the types of activities that some former public officials can perform in the private sector.
-Holding employment discussions with public officials or their family members must be pre-approved by the CPV Chief Compliance Officer and General Counsel.
+Holding employment discussions with public officials or their family members must be pre-approved by the CPV Chief Compliance Officer and CPV General Counsel.
 Under no circumstances should a promise of employment be made to a public official in order to gain a competitive advantage or to obtain something of value from his/her employer.
 Similarly, employment discussions with public officials who are responsible for approving the Company's work or invoices for payment are strictly prohibited.

-- Receive approval from the CPV Chief Compliance Officer and External Affairs Group before making any political contribution on behalf of CPV. - Do not make a personal contribution to a political candidate or party and expect reimbursement from CPV; such contributions are frequently unlawful. - > Do not represent your personal political views as those of the Company. - Interactions with government officials or regulators could be considered lobbying.
-All lobbying activities must be discussed with the External Affairs Group and tracked by the CPV Chief Compliance Officer.
+- Receive approval from the CPV Chief Compliance Officer and CPV External Affairs group before making any political contribution on behalf of CPV. - Do not make a personal contribution to a political candidate or party and expect reimbursement from CPV - > Do not represent your personal political views as those of the Company. - Interactions with government officials or regulators could be considered lobbying.
+All lobbying activities must be discussed with the CPV External Affairs group and tracked by the CPV Chief Compliance Officer.